tlin2021/COVID-19-Healthcare-Misinformation/README.md

 Recall: The proportion of actual positives was identified correctly.

 ## Model performance:
+- Random Forest, Gradient Boosting Machines with grid search models were fit and tested.
-Gradient Boosting Machines with grid search yields the best performance (Recall: 0.705).
+- Gradient Boosting Machines with grid search yields the best performance (Recall: 0.705).

 ## Future works:
 The dataset also contains users' social engagement (Tweets and replies) about such news.
 But only IDs are provided due to Twitter's privacy policies.